usc-isi-i2/kgtk/docs/transform/filter.md

 kgtk filter -p " ; genre ; " -i examples/docs/movies_reduced.tsv
 ```

+!!! info
-> NOTE: `examples/docs/movies_reduced.tsv` should be replaced by the path to your .tsv file.
+    `examples/docs/movies_reduced.tsv` should be replaced by the path to your .tsv file.

 Result: